dr-toshi-mishra/pathway-gene-mapper/README.md

 # pathway-gene-mapper
-Python script for identifying the loci of hits within the genome (Rml pathway genes in this example).
-Additionally, the script also assesses whether all genes are present in the genome and determine their genomic proximity, such as whether they are contiguous, neighboring, or dispersed.
+Python script for identifying the loci of hits within the genome (Rml pathway genes in this example from Feature table available on NCBI for eah genome).